smolendawid/cacha/README.md

 It can be easily used with popular data structures like `pandas.DataFrame` or `numpy.array`.
-In case of complicated python objects that can't be easily hashed, you can use additional `key` parameter that forces saving the cache based on the `key` value.
+In case of complicated python objects that can't be easily hashed, you can use an additional `key` parameter that forces saving the cache based on the `key` value.

 ```python